edhowland/vish/Syntax.md

 of expressions:

 - colon ':' - Used to dereference a variable or parameter.
+- Trailing colon - identifier + ':'.
+Used to refer to symbol.
 - Percent - '%' - Used to execute a block or lambda

 ## Program